Laboratory of Photosynthesis

 Group picture (Bára Šedivá, Myriam Canonico, Eliška Trsková, Radek Kaňa, Aurelie Crepin, Greg Konert), year 2020 |

-Research topics: We study organization of thylakoid membrane proteins into MICRODOMAINS and mechanisms of photoprotection in photothrophs (NPQ - Non-photochemical quenching). |
+We study organization of thylakoid membrane proteins into MICRODOMAINS and mechanisms of photoprotection (non-photochemical quenching, NPQ) in photothrophs.

-(1) Heterogenerous mosaic of proteins in thylakoids of cyanobacteria - MICRODOMAINS |
+(1) Heterogeneous mosaic of proteins in thylakoids of cyanobacteria - MICRODOMAINS |

 Biological membranes were originally described as uniform fluid-mosaic of lipids and proteins.
 Later, heterogeneous membrane areas have been found in many membrane systems including cyanobacterial thylakoids.
 There, the heterogeneous areas are formed by pigment-protein complexes (photosystems, light-harvesting antennas) responsible for bioenergetics of light-harvesting in photosynthesis.
 These complexes are naturally self-organized into homo-/hetero- oligomers (nanodomains) that create sub-micrometer-sized in vivo microdomains (e.g. granal/stromal thylakoids in higher plants or cyanobacterial microdomains).
-In the project, we study imporrtance of thylakoid membranes heterogeneity, especially for light-harvesting in cyanobacteria.
-We use up-to-date methods of superresolution microscopy (Zeiss LSM 880 with Airyscan detector) and time/spatial cross-correlation microcopy (FRAP, FCS etc. ) address microdomains heterogeneity caused by nanodomains.
-Thanks to the molecular biology methods (specific mutants) we want to establish a link between membrane heterogeneity and the ligh-harvesting tfunction of photosystems and phycobilisoms in vivo. |
+We study importance of thylakoid membranes heterogeneity, especially for light-harvesting in cyanobacteria.
+We use up-to-date methods of superresolution microscopy (Zeiss LSM 880 with Airyscan detector) and time/spatial cross-correlation microcopy (FRAP, FCS etc.) to address microdomains heterogeneity caused by nanodomains.
+Thanks to the molecular biology methods (specific mutants) we want to establish a link between membrane heterogeneity and the ligh-harvesting function of photosystems and phycobilisoms in vivo. |

 Localisation of main thylakoid membrane protein complexes in cyanobacteria Anabaena sp.
 PCC 7120 (see Steinbach et al. 2015) |